 So, for those of you who prefer to see and hear these steps, here’s a short video of the process of obtaining, or pulling, a building permit:

 Do You Need a Permit for a Free-Standing Carport?

-It may be assumed that a building permit is only needed for a carport structure which is attached to the home.
-Unfortunately in some cases a free standing carport also falls into in the realms of approval by the local authorities.
+It may be assumed that a building permit is only needed for a carport structure that is attached to the home.
+Unfortunately, in some cases, a free-standing carport also falls into the realm of approval by the local authorities.

 Do You Need a Permit for a Portable Carport?